peterdesmet/movebank2gbif/mapping.md

 n/a
 #### [previousIdentifications](http://rs.tdwg.org/dwc/terms/index.htm#previousIdentifications)
 n/a

 #### [organismRemarks](http://rs.tdwg.org/dwc/terms/index.htm#organismRemarks)

-Stored in the reference data file as `animal-comments` (optional, sometimes used), linked to records in the data file by the same `animal-id`= `individual-local-identifier` + `tag-id` = `tag-local-identifier`.
+Stored in the reference data file as `animal-comments` (optional, sometimes used), linked to records in the data file by the same `animal-id`= `individual-local-identifier`.
 Not included in the example dataset.

 ### MaterialSample
 n/a

 ### Event

 #### [eventID](http://rs.tdwg.org/dwc/terms/index.htm#eventID)

 The event-id is a unique ID for each dataset-record and can be retrieved from the data file `event-id` (this variable is always included).
-Note that when the same record is published in multiple datasets, the event-id will not be the same, so if this is a problem we can skip this one.
+Note that when the same record is published in multiple datasets, the event-id will not be the same.
+Also see [occurrenceID].

     275195086

 #### [parentEventID](http://rs.tdwg.org/dwc/terms/index.htm#parentEventID)
-n/a?
+n/a
 #### [fieldNumber](http://rs.tdwg.org/dwc/terms/index.htm#fieldNumber)
 n/a
 #### [eventDate](http://rs.tdwg.org/dwc/terms/index.htm#eventDate)